 Students may find that they want to leave the school, shorten their program or for other reasons, may request a refund.
 Requesting a refund does not mean that a student is eligible for a refund.
 The refund policy is listed on the enrollment agreement.
 If payment was made to the school by an agent, the refund will be made to the agent.
 In order to request a refund, students must ask for a refund request form from the front desk or email info@nylanguagecenter.com and ask for it.
+After completing the form, students should send it back to their advisor or the same email and it will be forwarded to the accounting department.
 Note that refunds are made in the form of payment received: credit card payments will be refunded by credit card, etc. For overseas refunds by wire, a bank fee is charged.
+Refunds made by credit card are charged a fee of 3 percent.
 Refunds are always made to the person who paid.
-Refunds are made within 30 days provided the information has been received by the school.
-In lieu of a refund, or when the student is not eligible for a refund, he or she may request a credit to be used within six months.
+Refunds are made within 45 days provided the information has been received by the school.
+In lieu of a refund, or when the student is not eligible for a refund, they may request a credit to be used within six months.